-Most often, a station lives inside of a weather-proof case, which keeps everything dry and has holes in the cable plate on the bottom for external instruments.
+Most often, a station lives inside of a weatherproof case, which keeps everything dry.
+The case has holes in the cable plate on the bottom to pass through cables for external sensors.
 A station is powered by a battery (which lives in the case), and the battery can be charged by a solar panel (which lives outside of the case) or by using Micro-USB power.

-The core of a FieldKit station is the same, no matter if you are using it to measure water quality, monitor local weather conditions, or find out how clean the air is beside your local school.
-Indeed, the biggest strength of FieldKit is that a station can be almost anything, depending on which sensor packs you plug into it.
-It can be a weather station, or a water station, or a weather-and-water station or a water-and-air system or an air-and-seismic station or a water-and-weather-and-seismic-and-soil-humidity station.
+The core of a FieldKit station is the same, no matter if you are using it to measure water quality, monitor local weather conditions, or find out how clean the air is near your local school.
+Indeed, the biggest strength of FieldKit is that a station can be almost anything, depending on which sensor packs you plug into it at any given time.
+It can be a weather station, or a water station, or a weather-and-water station or a water-and-air station or an air-and-seismic station or a water-and-weather-and-seismic-and-soil-humidity station.

 A FieldKit station knows which sensor packs are plugged into it.
 This means there’s no extra configuration necessary to add or remove a sensor pack.
 Your weather station can become a water station, just by switching sensor packs.
-There’s little extra cost to add an extra sensor pack to a station, which means you can collect more data about a place while deploying the same amount of hardware.
+There is little extra cost to add an extra sensor pack to a station, which means you can collect more data about a place while deploying the same amount of hardware.

-We have designed a weather-proof custom case for FieldKit stations which is water and impact resistant.
+We have designed a weatherproof custom case for FieldKit stations which is water and impact resistant.
 FieldKit stations can be used in other enclosures provided there are appropriate fastening surfaces.

 Even More Technical Details

-BRD files for the FieldKit core and sensor modules are available in our GitHub repository:
+Complete design files for the FieldKit core and sensor modules are available in our GitHub repository: